-Sweet Potato Coconut Curry Soup is a creamy, comforting, and hearty dish loaded with chickpeas, sweet potatoes, and kale.
-This dairy-free and vegan soup is packed with plant-based protein!
+Sweet Potato Coconut Curry Soup is creamy, hearty, and loaded with chickpeas, sweet potatoes, and kale.
+This dairy-free, vegan soup is packed with plant protein.

 A bowl of warm sweet potato coconut curry soup, packed with flavor.